 Use an Oven Thermometer

-RV oven temps can be all over the place.
-Using an oven thermometer can help make sure you have the right temperature, especially used in combination with our next tip!
+RV oven temperatures can vary significantly.
+Using an oven thermometer can help ensure you have the right temperature, especially when used in combination with our next tip.

-- Necessary for food safety: Thermometer displays true oven temperature instantly to ensure safe food preparation
+- FOOD SAFETY: Thermometer displays true oven temperature instantly to ensure safe food preparation

 Use a Pizza Stone to Evenly Distribute Heat